Khaled-Waled/SimpleChat/ReadMe.md

 # Project description:

-I Started this project as a proof of concept applying some of  what I have learned in the last two years.
+I Started this project as a proof of concept, applying some of what I have learned in the last two years, and by NO means this project is production oriented.
 This project aims to test the ability to create a new project structure in the form of a client server networked application as opposed to the single process programs made in the past.

 # Project structure: